Your guide to buying sports socks

 - Wool – Wool has better temperature-regulating properties than cotton so can prevent feet from overheating.

 - Polyester – This hard-wearing synthetic fibre often is designed to increase wicking in sports socks.

 - Lycra – This has been added to socks to increase their flexibility and elasticity.
 Lycra also makes socks stronger and fit better on the leg, resulting in increased comfort.

-Find your perfect sports socks from our full ranges for men and ladies.
+Find your perfect sports socks from our full ranges for ladies.